 Also, we adopted a “Hands-On, Minds-On” philosophy of learning that has served our students well, making them among the most desirable engineering graduates among employers.
 One secret to our students' successes is a unique facility where our design teams work.
 Known as the Ware Lab, we invite you to visit this facility to learn more about ongoing student design projects and our exciting approach to hands-on, minds-on engineering.
 When our alumni or guests tour the Ware Lab, they offer comments ranging from, “I wish we had this when I was in college,” to “this is the future of effective engineering undergraduate education.”
 Corporations and businesses are impressed with the students in the Ware Lab who are allowed to sharpen theoretical and computational skills learned in the classroom by working on challenging, viable engineering design projects.

-I also am excited to announce the opening of our Signature Engineering Building on the northside of campus.
-This $100 million building will include seven classrooms, an auditorium, and more than 40 instructional and research laboratories and offices for our mechancial engineering, aerospace and ocean engineering, and chemical engineering departments, among others.
+I also am excited to announce the opening of Goodwin Hall - our signature engineering building - on the north side of campus.
+This $100 million building will include seven classrooms, an auditorium, and more than 40 instructional and research laboratories and offices for our mechanical engineering, aerospace and ocean engineering, and chemical engineering departments, among others.
 Inside this very unique “hands-on, minds-on” building will be a full-sized Rolls-Royce Trent 1000 engine that will serve as a learning tool via interactive kiosks, as well as instrumentation in flooring and walls that will make the building a new, groundbreaking tool in studying structural stability.
 Those walking through our building also will be able to see students and researchers at work, including our award-wining, internationally celebrated Robotics and Mechanisms Laboratory.

 Testimony to the success of our educational philosophy is the Wall Street Journal’s published survey of 479 public and private U.S. companies, nonprofits, and government agencies.
 In the one-time 2010 survey, Virginia Tech’s College of Engineering ranked as the number five pick for graduates best prepared and most able to succeed.